 Most cloud service providers don't believe that the most profitable cloud strategy lies in renting cloud-based CPU cycles or platform services for pennies by the hour.
-Software as a
+Software as a Service (SaaS) may be the most compelling and lucrative of the three major cloud business models, as it displaces more technical-support costs for customers and can be sold directly to consumers.

 Success in SaaS isn't easy, however.
 Without using DevOps tools and principles, the task of building and sustaining SaaS applications can quickly create an operational nightmare for cloud providers.
 The biggest source of those headaches: automating the lifecycle processes for the services deployed in the cloud.